Hello

 Ahead of the snap German election in February 2025, I wrote about how the infamous German bureaucracy held up ballots for expat voters (including my own!).

-Before I started at POLITICO, I was a senior editor and journalist at DW.
+Before working at POLITICO, I was a senior editor, team leader, and journalist at DW.

 Having spent time in Venezuela in the past, I’ve followed what’s been happening there over the years.
 Joe Biden’s unfortunate policy to push back Venezuelan asylum-seekers at the U.S. border in late 2022 provided an opportunity to report on the topic.